lucasdnr/apexa-advisor-health-system/README.md

 - **Add Authentication**: The same for API, implement an authentication system so that only authorized users have access to API endpoints.

-As each of these items is addressed, I will update this document.
+As each of these items is addressed, I will update this document.💪